Reading Time: 8 minutes

 Unlike the standard American diet, AIP focuses on whole, nutritious foods, including:

 In addition to consuming these foods, the AIP protocol stresses the importance of quality and variety.
 It’s best to source high quality foodssych as grass fed and finished beef, pasture-raised poultry, and non-GMO organic produce.
 This helps to avoid food chemical reactions.
-The AIP diet also encourages eating a variety of anti-inflammatory foods by filling your plate with color and prioritizing in-season produce.
+The AIP diet plan also encourages eating a variety of anti-inflammatory foods by filling your plate with color and prioritizing in-season produce.

 The top inflammatory foods and substances to avoid include: